telerik/ajax-docs/controls/dropdowntree/design-time/smart-tag.md

 The **RadDropDownTree** Smart Tag allows easy access to frequently needed tasks.
-You can display the Smart Tag by right clicking on a **RadDropDownTree** control in the design window, and choosing **Show Smart Tag**.
+You can right-click on  a **RadDropDownTree** control in the design window to display the Smart Tag and then choose **Show Smart Tag**.
 You can also display the Smart Tag by clicking the small rightward-pointing button located at the upper right of the **RadDropDownTree** component.

 >caption Figure 1: RadDropDownTree Smart Tag
 ![RadDropDownTree Smart Tag](images/dropdowntree-smart-tag-menu.png)